Jitin Prasada: Political career

 In 2001, Jitin Prasad started his career with Indian Youth Congress as a general secretary.
 In 2004, he won his first election and was elected Member of the Parliament in the 14th Lok Sabha from his hometown constituency of Shahjahanpur, U.P.

 In his first tenure as Member of the Parliament Jitin Prasad was inducted as Minister of State for Steel and was one of the youngest ministers in the Cabinet (April 2008).
 In 2009, he fought and won the election from Dhaurara, as his home bastion Shahjahanpur came under the delimitation process.

 His promise of getting the Meter gauge railway track of the district Lakhimpur Kheri converted to Broad gauge gathered major support for his candidature during 2009 Parliamentary elections.
 He has laid down foundation stone of a Steel factory in his constituency Dhaurahra (Lok Sabha constituency) during his tenure as Union minister of state for Steel in 2008.
 For the 14th Lok Sabha, Jitin held the positions of Committee on Petitions (Member); Committee on Information Technology and Communications (Member); Consultative Committee, Ministry of Civil Aviation and the Ministry of Steel.

 He was appointed In-Charge for West Bengal for Congress, ahead of 2021.

 Prasad joined the Bharatiya Janata Party on 9 June 2021.
 Jitin Prasad won Pilibhit Lok Sabha constituency in 2024 Indian general election with total votes 607,158, which was 52.3% of total votes polled.

-The President of Vietnam, Mr. Truong Tan Sang received by the Minister of State for Road Transport and Highways, Shri Jitin Prasada, at Palam Air Force Station, in New Delhi on October 11, 2011.
+The President of Vietnam, Mr. Truong Tan Sang received by the Minister of State for Road Transport and Highways, Shri Jitin Prasada, at Palam Air Force Station, in New Delhi on 11 October 2011.

-The Minister of State of Petroleum and Natural Gas, Shri Jitin Prasad Chairing an Investors' Roundtable, on the occasion of NELP-VIII and CBM-IV Road Show, at Houston, USA on August 21, 2009.
+The Minister of State of Petroleum and Natural Gas, Shri Jitin Prasad Chairing an Investors' Roundtable, on the occasion of NELP-VIII and CBM-IV Road Show, at Houston, USA on 21 August 2009.

-The Minister of Foreign Affairs, Trade and Immigration, Papua New Guinea, Mr. Samuel T. Abal meeting the Minister of State of Petroleum and Natural Gas, Shri Jitin Prasad, in New Delhi on July 24, 2009.
+The Minister of Foreign Affairs, Trade and Immigration, Papua New Guinea, Mr. Samuel T. Abal meeting the Minister of State of Petroleum and Natural Gas, Shri Jitin Prasad, in New Delhi on 24 July 2009.

-Jitin Prasada duing the joint declaration between Peru and India on the occasion of the official visit of the Vice President of India, Mohammad Hamid Ansari.
+Jitin Prasada during the joint declaration between Peru and India on the occasion of the official visit of the Vice President of India, Mohammad Hamid Ansari.

-The Minister of State of Petroleum and Natural Gas, Shri Jitin Prasad at the Third Road Show to promote NELP-VIII and CBM IV Blocks, in Calgary, Canada on 24 August, 2009.
+The Minister of State of Petroleum and Natural Gas, Shri Jitin Prasad at the Third Road Show to promote NELP-VIII and CBM IV Blocks, in Calgary, Canada on 24 August 2009.

-The President of Myanmar, Mr. Tien Sein being received by the Minister of State for Human Resource Development, Shri Jitin Prasada, on his arrival at the Air Force Station, Palam, in New Delhi on December 20, 2012.
+The President of Myanmar, Mr. Tien Sein being received by the Minister of State for Human Resource Development, Shri Jitin Prasada, on his arrival at the Air Force Station, Palam, in New Delhi on 20 December 2012.

-The Minister of Works of Japan, Mr. Ken Okuda meeting the Minister of State for Road Transport and Highways, Shri Jitin Prasada, in New Delhi on May 01, 2012.
+The Minister of Works of Japan, Mr. Ken Okuda meeting the Minister of State for Road Transport and Highways, Shri Jitin Prasada, in New Delhi on 1 May 2012.

-Jitin Prasada and the Minister of Universities and Science, UK, Mr. David Willetts, exchanging the signed documents of the Indo-UK MoU on HRD, in New Delhi on February 20, 2013.
+Jitin Prasada and the Minister of Universities and Science, UK, Mr. David Willetts, exchanging the signed documents of the Indo-UK MoU on HRD, in New Delhi on 20 February 2013.